mikeg1440/Moniez/README.md

 ```
 2. Change to the `Moniez-Backend` folder
 3. Run `bundle install` to install gems
+4. Configure PostgreSQL credentials (either with [encrypted credentials](https://mikeg1440.github.io/2020/02/12/configure-rails-with-postgresql-using-encrypted-credentials/) or a gem like [DotEnv](https://github.com/bkeepers/dotenv))
+  ** NOTE ** If you get a error after setting credentials then delete any existing encrypted credential file by running `rm config/credentials.yml.enc` then try again.
-4. Run `rails db:setup` to create database and run migrations
+5. Run `rails db:setup` to create database and run migrations
-5. Finally to run the API server run `rails s`
+6. Finally to run the API server run `rails s`

 ### Frontend Interface
 1. Change the `Moniez-Frontend` folder